stolostron/rhacm-docs/_pages/arch_builds.md

 ## Prerequisites

+You must have the following prerequisites to publish live:
+- KCS2 access to the Customer Portal
+- Connection to the VPN
+- Logged in to the customer portal

 (Maybe prereqs/access info here)

 1. If you are refreshing the current published version, create a PR from `stage` to `prod`.
 Get it approved and merged.